COVID-19 and impacts to RDN services

 If Asbestos-containing materials are in good condition and left intact, they do not pose a significant risk of releasing Asbestos fibres into the air.
 However, these materials are hazardous when they deteriorate of if they are disturbed (for example, when they are handled, sanded, drilled into or broken up so that they crumble).
 Asbestos fibres are very fine and can stay in the air for hours.
 Breathing in Asbestos fibres may cause serious lung problems, including lung diseases or cancer.

-As a homeowner you can take your own waste Asbestos to the Regional Landfill as long as the load is properly bagged and sealed and weighs less than 1000 kg.
-Multiple load volumes must not exceed this limit in a 30 day period.
+- Homeowners can transport Asbestos containing material to the landfill as long as the load is properly bagged and sealed and it weighs less than 1,000kg (multiple load volumes must not exceed this limit in a 30 day period).

 Method 1 Visual Identifiers: